 But still - the editor is good.

 Microsoft has a good alternative to most note-taking apps.
-It has a big amount of hotkeys.
+One Note has a big amount of hotkeys.
 And I used it for a long time, but it is good only on windows and mobile platforms.
 As most of the developers - I have Linux system on my work, and Web version of OneNote is too sloooow.
 So I cannot say that it is really cross-platform.
 But if you use only Windows as your main platform - One Note is a good app to use.

 P.S.: I like that OneNote UI is organized as a simple notebook with colored bookmarks.

-Too complex, and too many features that I do not need also it needs money to support more than 2 devices.
+Evernote is too complex, and too many features that I do not need also it needs money to support more than 2 devices.
 If payment is not a problem..
 I still do not need next features in the Note-taking app:

 - Different fonts families, sizes, colors in one note

 - Sharing on LinkedIn/Twitter/Facebook/Email etc.. (really who shares notes on facebook or twitter?))